InseeFr/Bauhaus/docs/en/user-guide/concept.md

 - Once the concepts have been selected, click on <span style="color: blue">Export</span> on the top right of the page.
 A dialog box will open;

 - Select the desired format (PDF or ODT).
-The download window then opens with the options « open » et « save ».
+The download window then opens with the options « open » and « save ».
 If several concepts are exported, there are as many files and download windows as there are exported concepts.

-***NB: The ODT format allows you to exchange with other units for the development of a definition, while the PDF format is for information purposes..***
+***NB: The ODT format allows you to exchange with other units for the editing of a definition, while the PDF format is for information purposes..***

 ---